 Most police contacts happen in cars and motor vehicles.
-It’s no surprise then, that the majority of criminal law problems are traffic and motor vehicle related.
+So it’s no surprise then, that the majority of criminal law problems are traffic and motor vehicle related.
 A driving charge can include criminal DUI claims; speeding or other driving violation; Driving After Revocation and drivers license issues – even equipment violations.
 Basically, it can be any charge relating in way to your car or operating it.
-A driving attorney can help prevent and solve these problems.
+But a driving attorney can help prevent and solve these problems.

 Why is a driving charge important?
 Because they are the only police contacts most people will ever have.
-More importantly, traffic stops can lead to searches and serious criminal charges – some not necessarily vehicle-related.
+And, traffic stops can lead to searches and serious criminal charges – not necessarily vehicle-related.

 What is at stake?

 For vehicle-related felony charges prison is either a possibility or a presumptive sentence under the Minnesota Sentencing Guidelines.
-Most are not felonies.
+But most vehicle-related charges are not felonies.

 A felony is generally an impaired driving claim plus priors or serious injury accidents.
 So, Criminal Vehicular Homicide, Criminal Vehicular Operation, and Felony DUI are examples.